rspace-os/api-tutorial/README.md

 If you don't specify a folder ID, the RSpace document will be created in the 'Api Inbox' folder.

-From RSpace 1.58, Evernote .enex files can be imported using a similar mechanism, e.g.:
+Evernote .enex files can be imported using a similar mechanism, e.g.:

     curl -X POST "$RSPACE_URL/api/v1/import/evernote" -H "accept: application/json" \
     -H "apiKey: $APIKEY" -H "content-type: multipart/form-data" \